frannietrempe/Obsolete-Removable-Media-Guide/media_ID.md

 # Media and Hardware Identification Guide

 If you are unsure what formats you currently possess, use the images below to help identify your objects.
+Hover over images for source URLs.

 _Note: This list is not exhaustive!
 Check out the [Museum of Obsolete Media](http://www.obsoletemedia.org/) for more formats than are listed here._